RichKingsASU/agenttrader/docs/operations_runbook.md

 - Confirm limits in `public.strategy_limits`.
 - Confirm `strategy_state` is ready for the current day.
-- Check Cloud Run and Scheduler health.
+- Confirm Cloud Run Job `agenttrader-strategy-engine` is deployed and healthy.
+- Confirm Cloud Scheduler job `agenttrader-strategy-engine-scheduler` is created and enabled.